nathanael540/appbrain-admob-custom-event/README.md

-# Tappx SDK to Admob Mediation Cordova Plugin
+# AppBrain SDK to Admob Mediation Cordova Plugin

-It add Tappx SDK to Admob Mediation automatically.
+It add AppBrain SDK to Admob Mediation automatically.

 It's good for Monaca.io and anothers.